scilus/scil-documentation/source/arriving/welcome.rst

 4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, ants, mrtrix, fsl and freesurfer, etc.

+Getting set on super computers
+""""""""""""""""""""""""""""""

+The first use of a computing platform can be tricky but you'll get used to it.
+Please see the (:ref:`ref_heavy_computing`) tab for more information and for our first-use tutorial.
+If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
+Else see the :ref:`ref_other_pipelines` page.